wtlin1228/blog/content/blog/0007-design-pattern-singleton/index.md

 export default Store
 ```

 After defining the Store class with Singleton Pattern, use `Store.getStore()` to get the unique store instance.
-And this unique store can be pass to as many as provider as you want without sacrificing the benefits described above.
+And this unique store can be passed to as many providers as you want without sacrificing the benefits described above.

 ```js
 // src/index.js